 Lunch at Le Café du Commerce

-A typically French brasserie and bistro, lunch at Le Café du Commerce will certainly fill your need for a traditional French lunch.
+A typically French brasserie and bistro, lunch at Le Café du Commerce will certainly fill your need for a traditional Basque meal.
 1 Rue des Halles

 Just across the street from Les Halles (the main market of Biarritz), you’ll find an adorable bar where locals come to meet for pre-dinner drinks.
-Be sure to get a bottle of rosé and of course, a side of foie gras to enjoy the sunset and balmy ocean air… 1 Rue du Ctre
+Be sure to get a bottle of rosé and of course, a side of foie gras to enjoy the sunset and balmy ocean air.
+1 Rue du Centre

 Get a Burger at Le CAB